-Workers' comp 101 for IT small businesses
+Workers' comp 101 for small IT businesses

-Before we go over how you meet these IT contractor insurance requirements, it may be helpful to give a quick definition of workers' compensation Insurance.
+Before we go over how you meet these IT contractor insurance requirements, it may be helpful to give a quick definition of workers' compensation insurance.
 This coverage, also called workers' comp or workman's comp, can help cover the following costs.

 When an employee is injured during a work-related task, workers' comp may pay for medical treatment and costs.
 Work-related illnesses (e.g., chemical exposure) may also be covered.

 While an employee is unable to work, workers' comp can cover their lost income during recovery.

 Workers' comp can also include coverage for lawsuits, paying for a company's legal expenses if an employee sues over an injury.

 In short, workers' compensation insurance offers financial protection and businesses with this coverage might not have to pay out of pocket for unpredictable workplace accidents.

 Clients requiring workers' comp for tech contractors – why?